andrzeng/Hinton-Forward-Forward/README.md

 python main.py
 ```

-This will begin training the model on the MNIST digit classification task, using the new local loss function used in the paper.
+This will begin training the model on the MNIST digit classification task, using the local loss function used in the paper.

-I appreciate all criticisms and feedback.
-If you have any, please open an issue to let me know
+I appreciate all criticism and feedback.
+If you have any, please open an issue to let me know :)